-In Primary, the number of places available to Anglophone students who successfully passed the admission test are known towards the middle of May.
+- In Primary, the number of places available to Anglophone students who successfully passed the admission test are known towards the middle of May.
 Candidates will be informed by email by the Section.
 They will be requested to formally enroll at the Espace Famille (the Fontainebleau town council’s service for school-related matters) with the acceptance letter from the Primary Head that accompanies the Section email.
 If residing outside the catchment area of the Léonard de Vinci school, a dérogation may need to be obtained from the family’s local mayor’s office.
-Following the administrative enrolment, parents are requested to make an appointment with the Primary Head to finalise the enrolment of their child.
+Following the administrative enrolment, parents are requested to make an appointment with the Primary Head to finalize the enrolment of their child.

 The sixth step is the place acceptance.
 Parents are requested to pay the 250€ non-refundable initial enrolment fee to accept the place that their child has been offered.